marcosmachado81/AWS-SAA-C02-Study-Guide/README.md

   - In the following diagram of a Cached Volume architecture, the most frequently accessed data is served to the user from the Storage Area Network, Network Attached, or Direct Attached Storage within your data center.
 S3 serves the rest of the data from AWS.
   - ![Screen Shot 2020-06-08 at 5 17 02 PM](https://user-images.githubusercontent.com/13093517/84081406-e5e95f80-a9ab-11ea-82d2-8bd1a53876ba.png)

+## AWS DataSync
+- Simple and fast way to move large amounts of data online between on-premises storage and Amazon S3, EFS, or FSx for Windows File Server.
+- Automatically handles jobs
+- You don't need modify your applications
+- Reduce operational costs

 ## Elastic Compute Cloud (EC2)